 ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

-This Statement relates to the fiscal year ended December 31, 2017 (“fiscal 2017”) and describes the activities of ACCO Brands Corporation and its consolidated subsidiaries ("ACCO Brands," "we," "us" and "our") to address slavery and human trafficking in our business and supply chains.
-Not all of the entities in our consolidated group are subject to the California Transparency in Supply Chains Act and the UK Modern Slavery Act.
+This Statement relates to the year ended December 31, 2020 and describes the activities of ACCO Brands Corporation and its consolidated subsidiaries ("ACCO Brands," “the Company,” "we," "us" and "our") to address slavery and human trafficking in our business and supply chains.
+Not all the entities in our consolidated group are subject to the California Transparency in Supply Chains Act, UK Modern Slavery Act, and the Australia Modern Slavery Act.
 We have prepared this Statement on a consolidated basis for the entire ACCO Brands group because we have common policies and compliance programs relating to slavery and anti-human trafficking across our business.

 Business and Supply Chain Overview

 Due to our internal hiring procedures, labor policies and the locations of most of our employees, ACCO Brands believes that the risks of slavery and human trafficking in our own workforce are remote.
 In addition, these risks are further mitigated since ACCO Brands does not use migrant labor.
-We have less influence over the labor practices of our sourced product vendors and their supply chains.
-Accordingly, we have established the compliance procedures 2 discussed in this Statement primarily to mitigate the risk of slavery and human trafficking in our supply chains for third-party sourced products.
+We have less influence over the labor practices of our sourced product vendors and their supply chains and believe our principal risk of slavery and human trafficking is that forced labor could occur without our knowledge in violation of our policies in upper tiers of the supply chain.
+Accordingly, we have established the compliance procedures discussed in this Statement primarily to mitigate the risk of slavery and human trafficking in our supply chains for third-party sourced products.

 ACCO Brands Code of Business Conduct and Ethics

 ACCO Brands Corporation observes high ethical standards in the conduct of its business.
 The company respects internationally accepted legal principles and strives to obey the laws of those countries in which it does business.
-A detailed compilation of the company's commitment to ethical behavior is published in its Code of Business Conduct and Ethics, which is available to all stakeholders.
+A detailed compilation of the company's commitment to ethical behavior and human rights is published in its Code of Conduct, which is available to all stakeholders on our website.

 Supplier Code of Conduct

-As indicated in our Supplier Code of Conduct, which has been approved by senior leadership, ACCO Brands is committed to ensuring that workers are treated with respect and dignity and we seek relationships with suppliers that are committed to manufacturing under fair and safe labor conditions.
-The Supplier Code of Conduct is publicly available.
+As indicated in our Supplier Workplace and Security Code of Conduct, which has been approved by executive leadership, ACCO Brands is committed to ensuring that workers are treated with respect and dignity and we seek relationships with suppliers that are committed to manufacturing under fair and safe labor conditions, respecting human rights.

-Among other things, the Supplier Code of Conduct provides that:
+Among other things, the Supplier Workplace and Security Code of Conduct provides that:

 - Suppliers shall not employ people younger than 15, under the minimum legal age or the minimum age for completing compulsory education in the country of manufacture, whichever is higher.